diffplug/blowdryer/README.md

 }
 ```

 `Blowdryer.file()` returns a `File` which was downloaded to your system temp directory, from the `src/main/resources` folder of `acme/blowdryer-acme`, at the `v1.4.5` tag.
 Only one download will ever happen for the entire machine, and it will cache it until your system temp directory is cleaned.
-To force a clean, you can run `gradlew blowdryerWipeEntireCache` TODO implement.
+To force a clean, you can run `gradlew blowdryerWipeEntireCache`.

 `Blowdryer.prop()` parses a java `.properties` file which was downloaded using `Blowdryer.file()`, and then returns the value associated with the given key.